xuzhiyuan1528/drl-game/README.md

-# Deep Reinforcement Learning for Pong Game
+# Deep Reinforcement Learning for Games